WaylonWalker/waylonwalker.com/pages/blog/eight-years-cat.md

 title: My first eight years as a working professional.
 date: 2020-06-19T05:00:00Z
 status: published
-description: This day 8 years ago I started my first day as a Mechanical Engineer.
-I am so grateful for this journey that I have been able to have.
-  There is no way that I could have planned this journey from the beginning.
-cover: '/static/eight-years-cat.png'

 ---

 This day 8 years ago I started my first day as a Mechanical Engineer.
 I am so grateful for this journey that I have been able to have.
 There is no way that I could have planned this journey from the beginning.

 ## Keep Learning